Hieromon/AutoConnect/mkdocs/faq.md

 ## <i class="fa fa-question-circle"></i> Hang up after Reset?

 If ESP8266 hang up after reset by AutoConnect menu, perhaps manual reset is not yet.
-Especially if it is not manual reset yet after uploading the sketch, the boot mode will stay 'Uart Download'.
+Especially if it is not manual reset yet after uploading the Sketch, the boot mode will stay 'Uart Download'.
 There is some discussion about this on the Github's ESP8266 core: https://github.com/esp8266/Arduino/issues/1017 [^1]

 [^1]: This issue has been resolved in ESP8266 core 2.5.0 and later.